Homes are still taking longer to sell and the majority of prime transactions are now completing below asking price.1

 Remortgage to unlock equity

-We offer remortgages for buy-to-let and residential properties with personalised terms, and will consider interest-only repayments and terms of up to 35 years.
+We offer remortgages on buy-to-let and residential properties with personalised terms and will consider interest-only repayments and terms of up to 35 years.
+Structuring the borrowing appropriately remains an important consideration, particularly where there are multiple objectives to balance.

-We speak to many clients with different income arrangements and ownership structures for their properties.
-We take a more holistic approach than high-street lenders.
-We often find solutions even where income is irregular or from multiple sources, where clients want to borrow against multiple properties, or where they need to make decisions at speed.
-There are also other forms of lending we can consider.
+We speak to clients with all kinds of income arrangements and ownership structures.
+We often find solutions where income is irregular or from multiple sources, where someone wants to borrow against several properties or where decisions need to be made at speed.

 Convert your home to a buy-to-let

-It may also be possible for owners to receive consent to let for up to two years on a property that has a residential mortgage with us.
-In these circumstances, a private banker would look to switch the rate type without increasing the loan size.
+When we assess buy-to-let, we look beyond the expected rental income and to wider wealth, for a more realistic view of what’s genuinely affordable.
+It may also be possible to obtain consent to let for up to two years on a property that already has a residential mortgage with us, in which case a private banker would look to switch the rate type without increasing the loan.

 Want to discuss our mortgage and borrowing options?
 Please get in touch today.